nathanl/searchlight/README.md

-# Pilfer
+# Searchlight

-Pilfer helps you build searches from options via Ruby methods that you write.
-It's like Ransack, but less so.
+Searchlight helps you build searches from options via Ruby methods that you write.

-Pilfer comes with ActiveRecord integration, but can call search methods on any ORM or other object that you wish.
+Searchlight comes with ActiveRecord integration, but can call search methods on any ORM or other object that you wish.

 [![Build Status](https://secure.travis-ci.org/nathanl/pilfer.png?branch=master)](http://travis-ci.org/nathanl/pilfer)
 [![Code Climate](https://codeclimate.com/github/nathanl/pilfer.png)](https://codeclimate.com/github/nathanl/pilfer)

 ## Overview

-The basic idea of Pilfer is to build a search by chaining method calls that you define.
+The basic idea of Searchlight is to build a search by chaining method calls that you define.
 It calls methods on the object you specify, based on the options you pass.

-For example, if you have a Pilfer search class called `FooSearch`, and you instantiate it like this:
+For example, if you have a Searchlight search class called `FooSearch`, and you instantiate it like this:

 ```ruby
   foo_search = FooSearch(active: true, name: 'Jimmy', location_in: %w[NY LA]) # or params[:query]